-Earnings from Capital and Surplus in 2019 were higher than 2018 primarily from realized investment gains on assets held in this segment.
-Interest expenses were also lower level due to the redemption of some of the Company's subordinated debt in 2018.
+Earnings from Capital and Surplus in 2020 were higher than 2019 primarily from higher realized investment gains on assets held in this segment.

-Dated as of February 26, 2020
+Dated as of February 24, 2021

-This document provides Management's Discussion and Analysis (MD&A) of the operating results and financial condition of The Empire Life Insurance Company (Empire Life or the Company) for the years ended December 31, 2019 and 2018.
-This MD&A should be read in conjunction with the Company's December 31, 2019 consolidated financial statements, which form part of The Empire Life Insurance Company 2019 Annual Report dated February 26, 2020.
+This document provides Management's Discussion and Analysis (MD&A) of the operating results and financial condition of The Empire Life Insurance Company (Empire Life or the Company) for the years ended December 31, 2020 and 2019.
+This MD&A should be read in conjunction with the Company's December 31, 2020 consolidated financial statements, which form part of The Empire Life Insurance Company 2020 Annual Report dated February 24, 2021.
 Unless otherwise noted, both the consolidated financial statements and this MD&A are expressed in Canadian dollars.
 Some variances may not reconcile and analysis of components may not sum to the analysis for the grouped components due to rounding.